Devaniti/SteamHWSurveyGPUArchStats/README.md

 * Errors are also possible, if you think you've found one feel free to open pull request

+* Automatically updated to include new GPUs by `updateGPUArchStats.py`, after which newly added GPUs need to be manually categorized

 # arch_stats.csv

 * Automatically generated using data from [jdegene/steamHWsurvey](https://github.com/jdegene/steamHWsurvey) repo and arch_mapping.csv